Inclusiveness and exclusivity in Ayyavazhi: Ultimate exclusivism

-According to Akilathirattu, the Vedas are the only religious text to be followed and all others were mere incarnations of God and thus, the religion based ideas based on such beliefs were created by the intention of man but not of God.
-But as of now, the Vedas were destroyed by Kaliyan, for the present age, Akilam, which describes the incarnation of the Supreme God, Ekam is the only 'Book of Perfection'.
-By this Ayyavazhi rejects all other scriptures and follows only Akilathirattu Ammanai.
+According to the Akilathirattu, the Vedas were originally the only religious texts to be followed.
+Religions built around other incarnations of God were created by the intentions of men, not God.
+Because the Vedas were corrupted by Kaliyan, the Akilam—which describes the incarnation of the supreme God, Ekam—is now considered the only valid "Book of Perfection."
+Ultimately, Ayyavazhi rejects all other scriptures in favor of the Akilathirattu Ammanai.